 PhD (Bristol), MA (King’s College London), BA (Bangor)

-2016 – present: Teaching Fellow in Medieval Literature, University of Bristol
+September 2016 – June 2017: Teaching Fellow in Medieval Literature, University of Bristol

 2013 – 2017: PhD Candidate, University of Bristol

-In April 2017 I submitted my PhD thesis at the University of Bristol: Women and their Books: The Ownership and Readership of Arthurian Literature in Fifteenth- and Sixteenth-Century England at the University of Bristol.
+In June 2017 I passed my PhD viva with my thesis, titled: Women and their Books: The Ownership and Readership of Arthurian Literature in Fifteenth- and Sixteenth-Century England.

 2015 – 2017: Research Associate, The Academic Book of the Future, UCL